Israel unleashes attacks on Gaza as Hamas threatens hostages' lives

 Conricus called it "by far the worst day in Israeli history."

-There are 2,300 wounded and 700 dead from these attacks, according to the IDF.
+There are 2,300 wounded and 700 dead from these attacks, the Israeli military spokesman said.
 Most of the victims are civilians.
+Israeli media later reported the number of dead in Israel had reached 900.

-In retaliation for the attacks from Hamas, Israel has focused its attacks on the Gaza Strip, home to 2.3 million Palestinians, most of them refugees.
+In retaliation for the assault from Hamas, Israel has focused its attacks on the Gaza Strip, home to 2.3 million Palestinians, most of them refugees.

 Conricus said Israeli forces have regained full control of all the southern territory where there were Palestinian gunmen, three days after the initial attack from Hamas.
 He said 300,000 reservists have been mobilized in southern and northern Israel.

-Officials for the Health Ministry in Gaza said Monday that more than 680 people have been killed in Israeli strikes and more than 3,700 others wounded, according to the Associated Press.
+Officials with the Health Ministry in Gaza said Monday that more than 680 people have been killed in Israeli strikes and more than 3,700 wounded, according to The Associated Press.

 Nine U.S. citizens have also died, officials from the U.S. State Department and the National Security Council confirmed Monday.